 We later hopped on a regional bus to Norrtälje and spent the evening there.
 Once again, we were impressed by the efficiency of the transport networks in Sweden.

 Our last day in Stockholm entailed a change of plans because of the weather.
 We really wanted to visit a farther island of the archipelago, but decided to cancel due to the stormy clouds and went by ferry to Drottningholm Palace, a UNESCO heritage site and the private residence of the royal family.
 The site includes a baroque garden, an English garden, a Chinese pavilion, a theatre and a church.

 We talked to other locals and chose to spend our last hours in Stockholm in cosy and warm museums.
-First we finally got to the well documented Medieval Museum, which we recommend if you are interested in the historical aspects of the city.
+First, we finally got to the well-documented Medieval Museum, which we recommend if you are interested in the history of the city.
 We then got to the small and modern Nobel Museum, a fascinating insight into the stories of the Nobel laureates and also the fascinating life of Alfred Nobel.

-We said our goodbyes to Gamla Stan as it was lighting up for another evening and we headed to the airport the next morning, only to feel sad we only got to spend a week in this vibrant city.
+We said our goodbyes to Gamla Stan as it was lighting up for another evening, packed our luggage and called it a trip!